SaxonRah/Transcendence/README.md

 Translate or rather `transsemble` Intel 8080 Assembly to Cortex-M0+ Assembly.
 This `transsembler` will target a RPi RP2040 (M0+/ARMv6-M) from Intel 8080 assembly.
 This `transsembler` will also `transsemble` the PL/M language into M0+/ARMv6-M assembly.

-Currently I'm designing and testing the PL/M translation to M0+/ARMv6-M. Right now `PLM_Patterns.py` and `PLM_Pattern_Matching.py` will match any and all lines from the example_asm/cpm22.ASM
+Currently I'm designing and testing the PL/M translation to M0+/ARMv6-M. Right now `PLM_Patterns.py` and `PLM_Pattern_Matching.py` will match any and all lines from `example_asm/cpm22.ASM`

+Now the translation layer should be far less hard since the entirety of CP/M 2.2 is pattern matched.
+Pattern matching PL/M was probably the hardest part.
+Since there isn't a modern PL/M compiler or exposed PL/M compiler source to dissect.

+Parsing the regex matches and constructing an AST should be trivial with given regexes with something like LEX and YACC.
+PLY or SLY would be good choices.

-There is currently no M0+ (ARMv6-M) translation code.
-This is being designed.
+The translation from PL/M to ARMv6-M should be quite easy if you know enough ARMv6-M. There is currently no M0+ (ARMv6-M) translation code.
+This is currently being designed as you could skin this cat many ways, I'm really trying to design something worth while here.

 If you would like to contribute, don't hesitate, clone and go!

 # Transsembler